A B C D E F G H I J K L M N O P Q R S T U V W Y Z

 (pronounced klan-DESS-tehn or klan-DESS-teyen) This fun word is a fancier way to describe something as secret or surreptitious.
 That's it.
 Example: Because he did not want his co-workers to know about the few design projects that he was doing on

-(pronounced KLAK) When we hear this word it makes us think of “Click and Clack, the Tappet Brothers,” the hosts of Example: Certain famous architects are regularly attended by a claque of hangers-on who strive to raise their own
+(pronounced KLAK) When we hear this word it makes us think of “Click and Clack, the Tappet Brothers,” the hosts of exact Example: Certain famous architects are regularly attended by a claque of hangers-on who strive to raise

 This term is used in the commercial real estate world, primarily as it applies to office / tenant space.
 Buildings are described in terms of Class A, B, and C. Just as in the educational grading system in